dell/terraform-provider-powerflex/docs/resources/cluster.md

 page_title: "powerflex_cluster Resource - powerflex"
 subcategory: ""
 description: |-
   This terraform resource is used to deploy PowerFlex Cluster.
-We can Create an Delete the PowerFlex Cluster using this resource.
+We can Create and Delete the PowerFlex Cluster using this resource.
 We can also Import an existing Cluster of PowerFlex.
 ---

 # powerflex_cluster (Resource)

 This terraform resource is used to deploy PowerFlex Cluster.
-We can Create an Delete the PowerFlex Cluster using this resource.
+We can Create and Delete the PowerFlex Cluster using this resource.
 We can also Import an existing Cluster of PowerFlex.

 > **Note:**  Gateway server should be installed.